gSchool/galvanize-bookshelf/4_user_authentication.md

 | `POST`         | `/token`    | `{ "email": "", ... }`    | `400`           | `Email must not be blank`    |
 | `POST`         | `/token`    | `{ "password": "", ... }` | `400`           | `Password must not be blank` |

-You can run the following test suite to verify the middleware works as expected.
+You can run the following test suite to verify tyour code works as expected.

 ```shell
 npm test test/part4.routes.token.bonus.test.js
 ```

-**NOTE:** Ensure the middleware handles the previous HTTP requests as before.
+**NOTE:** Ensure your code handles the previous HTTP requests as before.

 ## Bonus